Eurocopter issues safety alert over EC135 fuel gauge error

 UK-based air services company Bond Aviation grounded its fleet of 38 EC135s on December 11, after an air ambulance, one of its 22 aircraft leased in Britain, was found to have a fuel indicator problem.
 Tests found others also had the same fault.

-A spokesman for Eurocopter, a unit of European aerospace and defence company EADS, said tests by Bond and two other EC135 operators in Europe found possible similar supply-tank fuel gauging errors that overestimated the fuel on board.
+A spokesman for Eurocopter, a unit of European aerospace and defense company EADS EAD.PA, said tests by Bond and two other EC135 operators in Europe found possible similar supply-tank fuel gauging errors that overestimated the fuel on board.

 The discovery of the fault came 12 days after one of Bond's EC135s leased to the police crashed into the Clutha pub in Glasgow killing three crew and 7 others.